TL;DR

 guy.genetics.chromosome:set('X')

-.
+Each '.' above creates a new Lua subnode object (in this case, genetics and then chromosome) before you can finally set it to 'X'.
 You can imagine that a Lua programmer will be doing a lot of this, so it’s a critical task: we need to optimise node creation.

 To achieve this we needed to find the ‘Holy Grail’: fast creation of cached C arrays.
 That would extend these benefits to every database function.